 It is very important as it lets people know wether they have diabetes,prediabetes or are in the healthy normal blood sugar range.

 The level of HbA1c in your body rises and falls in line with your blood glucose – the higher your HbA1c, the more glucose is attached to your red blood cells.

 Your HbA1c does not change rapidly because the red blood cells in your circulation last for around three months.
 Any increases and decreases in your HbA1c will happen over a period of at least three months.

 Your HbA1c results is recorded in mmol/mol.
 It was recorded as a percentage (%) until 2011.

 Convert HBa1c percentages to mmol/mol in 45 seconds!

-The glycosylated hemoglobin (hemoglobin A1c or HbA1c) test will give you an overall picture of what your blood glucose control has been over the 2 to 3 months before the test and is usually done during regular clinic visits with the diabetes health care team.
+The glycosylated hemoglobin (hemoglobin A1c or HbA1c) test will give you an overall picture of what your blood glucose control has been over the past 3 months and is usually done during regular clinic visits with the diabetes health care team.

 Hemoglobin is the substance inside red blood cells that carries oxygen to the cells of the body.
 The higher the glucose level is in the blood, the more it sticks to the hemoglobin.
-And once hemoglobin picks up glucose, the glucose stays on it for the life of the red blood cell, which is about 2 to 3 months.
+And once hemoglobin picks up glucose, the glucose stays on it for the life of the red blood cell which is three months.